syncfusion-content/winui-docs/winui/Scheduler/Day-Week-Views.md

 ---
 layout: post
-title: Day,Week and Work Week views in WinUI Scheduler | Syncfusion
+title: Day and Week views in WinUI Scheduler Control | Syncfusion
 description: Learn here all about to customize the Day, Week, Work Week views settings and its appearance in Syncfusion WinUI Scheduler (SfScheduler) control and more.
 platform: winui
 control: SfScheduler
 documentation: ug